rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 Finding the value of one of the elements in a list is easy as long as you remember that Python counts the elements from '0'.
 In our ``high_scores`` list above, ``high_scores[0]`` is 25 and ``high_scores[3]`` is 15.

-Here you can also see that particular elements in a list cna be accessed by indexing.
+Here you can also see that particular elements in a list can be accessed by indexing.
 Furthermore, it is possible to slice lists to get only a part of a list depending on the index.
 If you only want the first three, you can write ``high_scores[0:3]``, or, since we are starting at 0, we can shorten it to ``high_scores[:3]``.
 Mind that the right endpoint is alway excluded, so the 'slice' above refers to the mathematical interval ``[0:2]``.